Sneakyfox1051/Spyder/README.md

 9• Deploy the drone: Launch the drone into the desired environment and continuously monitor and improve its performance over time.

-### step-by-step instructions for using our prototype:
+# Step-by-step instructions for using our prototype:

-# Step 1: ' Connect the battery to the drone's power module and mount it on the drone as
+### Step 1: ' Connect the battery to the drone's power module and mount it on the drone '
-shown in the figure below '

-# Step 2: ' Place the drone on a level surface ready for take-off. '
+### Step 2: ' Place the drone on a level surface ready for take-off. '

-# Step 3: ' Establish a wireless connection between the laptop or ground station and the
-drone via the Wi-Fi network named Ardupilot. '
+### Step 3: ' Establish a wireless connection between the laptop or ground station and the drone via the Wi-Fi network named Ardupilot. '

-# Step 4: ' Once connection is established, open the mission planner on your laptop and
-click the connect button located in the upper right corner of the mission planner screen.'
+### Step 4: ' Once the connection is established, open the mission planner on your laptop and click the connect button located in the upper right corner of the mission planner screen.'

 # Step 5: ' To access the mission planner tab, click the Plan button '